-- Tooth grinding: this is a habit which involves clenching and grinding the teeth together.
+- Tooth grinding: this is a habit that involves clenching and grinding the teeth together.
 This can cause the enamel of the teeth to be worn away, making the teeth sensitive.

 - A cracked tooth or filling: a cracked tooth is one that has become broken.
 A crack can run from the biting surface of a tooth down towards the root.
 Extreme temperatures, especially cold, may cause discomfort.

-- Tooth bleaching: some patients have sensitivity for a short time during bleaching or afterwards.
+- Tooth bleaching: some patients have sensitivity for a short time during bleaching or afterward.
 Discuss this with your dental team before having treatment.

 Yes, if you have tried treating your sensitive teeth for a few weeks and have had no improvement.

 During an examination, the dental team will talk to you about your symptoms.
 They will look at your teeth to find out what is causing the sensitivity and to find the best way of treating it.
 The dental team may treat the affected teeth with special ‘de-sensitizing’ products to help relieve the symptoms.
 Fluoride gels, rinses, or varnishes can be applied to sensitive teeth.
 These can be painted onto the teeth at regular appointments one or two weeks apart, to build up some protection.
 Sensitivity can take some time to settle, and you may need to have several appointments.
 If this still does not help, your dental team may seal or fill around the neck of the tooth, where the tooth and gum meet, to cover exposed dentine.
 In very serious cases it may be necessary to root-fill the tooth.

 IS THERE ANYTHING I CAN DO TO TREAT SENSITIVE TEETH AT HOME?